 With its focus on the law of evidence, the AI Liability Directive will not be able to escape this consequence.
-As seen above, a right of access to evidence is also part of the proposed Directive on Product Liability (art 8 Proposal on Product Liability).
-The presumption of fault in art 3(5) of the Proposal on AI Liability corresponds to the presumption of defect in art 9(2)(a) of the draft Product Liability Directive, and the presumption of the causal link in art 4 of the AI Directive is mirrored by art 9(3) and (4) of the Proposal on Product Liability.
+As seen above, a right of access to evidence is also part of the proposed Directive on Product Liability (Art 8 Proposal on Product Liability).
+The presumption of fault in Art 3(5) of the Proposal on AI Liability corresponds to the presumption of fault in Art 9(2)(a) of the draft Product Liability Directive, and the presumption of the causal link in Art 4 of the AI Directive is mirrored by Art 9(4) and (5) of the Proposal on Product Liability.
 It is impossible to escape the conclusion that, for the liability of manufacturers for personal injury and damage to property, the AI Liability Directive will play no role at all.
-This applies all the more to importers, fulfilment service providers, distributors and online trading platforms, as art 7 Proposal on Product Liability Subjects them to more extensive obligations than those imposed by the AI Liability Directive, the latter in combination with art 28 of the AI Regulation.120
+This applies all the more for importers, fulfilment service providers, distributors and online trading platforms, as Art 7 Proposal on Product Liability subjects them to more extensive obligations than those imposed by the AI Liability Directive, the latter in combination with Art 28 of the AI Regulation.120

-3 Users as liable parties
+3. Users as Liable Parties

 The liability of users may be the domain of the AI Liability Directive but, in reality, it does very little in the area of user liability, too.
-Even users of high-risk systems are only subject to rudimentary duties of care under art 29 AI Regulation, which must have been breached to trigger the access rights and presumptions of art 3, 4 Proposal on AI Liability.
+Even users of high-risk systems are only subject to rudimentary duties of care under Art 29 AI Regulation, which must have been breached to trigger the access rights and presumptions of Art 3, 4 Proposal on AI Liability.
 Additional duties of care may be developed under the national laws of tort or delict, but they will not carry very far either.
 It is a characteristic of digital products that the user remains largely excluded from the decisions that are relevant for the safety of the device.121 As a consequence, the duties of care imposed on users will necessarily be very limited and remain focussed on the proper handling of the system.
-And this is precisely what art 29 of the AI Regulation already says.
+And this is precisely what Art 29 of the AI Regulation already says.